mayamcdougall/NotePaper/README.md

 If you're upgrading from a previous version of NotePaper, the best way to upgrade is to replace your old `NotePaper-Config.php` file (or array) with the new version and then migrate your old config values into the new fields.

-This is because NotePaper is constantly improving and the structure of NotePaper's config array is continuously changing to make room for new options and refine old ones.
+This is because NotePaper is constantly improving and the structure of NotePaper's config array is continuously changing to make room for new options and to refine old ones.
 Replacing the old file (or array) with the new one ensures that any changes made since the last version will not cause problems for your website.

+All other NotePaper files can just be removed/replaced as usual.
+You may want to remove your old NotePaper files first, just in case some of them have moved around since the last version.

 ## Changelog {#changelog}

-### 1.5.0 - Sometime Soon
+### 1.5.0 - 02/29/16
 * Many Config Changes, see new Sample Config file.
 * Many new Config options, including:
 	* Ability to disable various page components.